Head into the beautiful Texas Hill Country, specifically Burnet County, and you are instantly introduced to the gorgeous Highland Lakes of Texas.

 Sounds like the perfect introduction to the trails of the resort!

-For those of you visiting in the summer and looking to escape the Texas heat, the resort has miles of lakefront shoreline for you to enjoy.
-If you would rather swim in a pool, don’t worry, there is one of those also!
+For those visiting in the summer and looking to escape the Texas heat, the resort has miles of lakefront shoreline for you to enjoy.
+If you would rather swim in a pool, don’t worry, there is one of those!

 Things to do in the Highland Lakes of Texas Region